traison-diedrich/workout-planner/README.md

 - Tailwind CSS and DaisyUI for rapid prototyping and styling
 - React.js for dynamic user interfaces
-- Tanstack Query for data fetching and query caching
+- Tanstack Query for data fetching and client-side state management
+- FastAPI and SQLModel for database modeling, query operations, and type safety
 - Supabase for user authentication and cloud hosting
 - PostgreSQL for database management